nenoNaninu/TypedSignalR.Client/README.md

 var subscription = connection.On<string, DateTime>("ClientMethod", (message, dateTime) => {});
 ```

-Therefore, if you change the code on the server-side, the modification on the client-side becomes very troublesome.
+Therefore, if we change the code on the server-side, the modification on the client-side becomes very troublesome.
 The leading cause is that it is not strongly typed.

 TypedSignalR.Client aims to generate a strongly typed SignalR Client by sharing interfaces in which the server and client functions are defined.